Always run a Quick Revs check before buying a used car.

 All you need to conduct an NSW rego check is the car NSW registration plate number — aka the license plate.
 Alternatively, if the vehicle was made after 1989, you can use the VIN, or vehicle identification number.
-A point of note is that the NSW rego check is free and can be performed via the NSW Department of Main Roads website.
+A point of note is that the NSW rego plate check is free and can be performed via the NSW Department of Main Roads website.
 You just have to:

 An NSW rego check is a very basic kind of check.
 It’s quick and free, but also limited in scope.
 If you want to learn more about a vehicle you’re interested in buying, you’ll need a car history report, also known as a REVS check or PPSR report.
-A basic NSW rego check will only tell you about registration and insurance.
+A basic Services NSW rego status check nsw will only tell you about registration and insurance.
 A car history report, on the other hand, will tell you not only that, but also:

 The stolen status of the vehicle — Has it been stolen in the past?
 Is it currently listed as stolen?